 What follows is for those who want to change the world from what it is to what they believe it should be.
 ‘The Prince’ was written by Machiavelli for the Haves on how to hold power.
 ‘Rules for Radicals’ is written for the Have-Nots on how to take it away.”“Alinsky provides a collection of rules to guide the process.
 But he emphasizes these rules must be translated into real-life tactics that are fluid and responsive to the situation at hand.

-In closing, what follows are all of the Alinsky Rules.
+As a refresher, here are all of the Alinsky Rules.
 Study them, know them, and recognize them when you see them.
 Progressives in America are counting on our side not knowing their secrets—so it’s our responsibility to make sure we do.

 - Rule 1: Power is not only what you have, but what an opponent thinks you have.
 If your organization is small, hide your numbers in the dark and raise a din that will make everyone think you have many more people than you do.